 If you think you are depressed

 Everyone is unique and you will react in your own way to news that your condition is life-limiting.
-It is normal to feel emotions such as shock, sadness, anger, and helplessness.
+It is normal to feel shock, sadness, anger and helplessness.

 However, for some people, the feeling that they are not able to cope with their situation does not go away, and they feel too low to be able to do any of the things they want to.
 If this happens to you and these feelings persist, it may be helpful to talk to your doctor.

 Find out about benefits

 You may be entitled to benefits if you are ill and need treatment or care.
 These include travel costs if you need to go to hospital for treatment, prescription costs and the Personal Independence Payment (PIP).
 The PIP replaced the Disability Living Allowance in April 2013.
 Your carers may qualify for benefits too.

 You can ask your nurse or doctor to find out what benefits you are entitled to.
 You can also contact the Citizens Advice Bureau, or use the GOV.UK benefits calculator.

 Living with your diagnosis